Eugene Field House (St. Louis)

 The Eugene Field House is a historic house museum in St. Louis, Missouri.
 Built in 1845, it was the home of Roswell Field, an attorney for Dred Scott in the landmark Dred Scott v.
 Sandford court case.
 Field's son, Eugene Field, was raised there and became a noted writer of children's stories.
 A National Historic Landmark, it is now a museum known as the Field House Museum.
 (Previously known as The Eugene Field House & St. Louis Toy Museum.)

 Description

 The Field House is located just south of Downtown St. Louis, at the northeast corner of South Broadway and Cerre Street.
 It is largely surrounded by parking lots, with Interstate 64 a short way to the north.
 It is a three-story brick building, three bays wide, with a side gable roof whose end wall sections are raised.
-The entrance is in the leftmost bay, in a panelled recess.
+The entrance is in the leftmost bay, in a paneled recess.
 The windows have stone sills and lintels.